ASE-Workshop-2023/tutorial/_episodes/01-what-is-ASE.md

 objectives:
 - "List the key features of ASE"
 - "Identify and describe the core ASE classes"
-- "Understand how ASE fits within the larger atomistic modelling software ecosystem"
+- "Describe how ASE fits within the larger atomistic modelling software ecosystem"
 keypoints:
 - "ASE is a Python library for atomistic modelling"
 - "The `Atoms` class is used to represent molecules and materials"